mgechev/blog.mgechev.com/_posts/2016-08-14-ahead-of-time-compilation-angular-offline-precompilation.md

 AngularJS 1.x had quite a dynamic approach for both rendering and change detection.
 For instance, the AngularJS 1.x compiler is quite generic.
 It is supposed to work for any template by performing a set of dynamic computations.
 Although this works great in the general case, the JavaScript Virtual Machines (VM) [struggles with optimizing the calculations on lower level](http://mrale.ph/blog/2012/06/03/explaining-js-vms-in-js-inline-caches.html) because of their dynamic nature. **Since the VM doesn't know the shapes of the objects which provide context for the dirty-checking logic (i.e. the so called scope), it's inline caches get a lot of misses which slows the execution down.**

-Angular 2 took different approach.
+Angular, version 2 and above, took different approach.
 Instead of using the same logic for performing rendering and change detection for each individual component, the framework **generates** VM-friendly code at runtime or build time. **This allows the JavaScript virtual machine to perform property access caching and execute the change detection/rendering logic much faster.**

 For instance, take a look at the following example: